Get insider access

 Speech + Subway Noise Audio Sample

 The integrated mic's noise handling performance is disappointing.
-It really struggles to separate your voice from ambient noise around you, so if you're taking a call from a busy street, your voice may be drowned out.
+It struggles to separate your voice from ambient noise around you, so if you're taking a call from a busy street, your voice can be drowned out.

 Active Features